atmcgrath/END-Digital-Collection/_texts/EN-HarriotMonatgue-1770.md

 ‘Alas, sweet creature, said she, ‘you are destined to be ruined, and deprived of your liberty during your life.
 I have lived here these four years, and never hope to see the outside of these walls again then she took her by the hand, and led her into her chamber, saying, we shall be observed let us shut the door and talk alone.'
 Being seated in this room, which was richly furnished, the seraglio being the finest in the whole city, in which there was apartments for twenty women and their attendants, with fine gardens to walk in, enclosed with walls of

 [208]
 great height, Clementina told her the whole story of her life and misfortunes, which drew tears from the lovely Mariana’s eyes; for so the Venetian lady was named.
-She related her life in this manner,
+She related her life in this manner.